 - Sharing – look for one with built-in Wi-Fi for quick and easy sharing

 Canon EOS M50 Mirrorless – a compact system camera we love

 This compact cam is packed with a powerful punch.

-With a 24.1-megapixel censor that rivals even the top DSLRs, it produces outstanding image quality.
-While its wide-angle lens, fast autofocus and optical image stabilisation makes capturing smooth shots from any angle a breeze.
+Its 24.1-megapixel censor produces outstanding image quality.
+The wide-angle lens, fast autofocus and optical image stabilisation makes capturing smooth shots a breeze.

-You can even produce impressive home movies in detailed 4K, and when you’re done Bluetooth and Wi-Fi connectivity let you share the results with ease.
+You can even produce impressive home movies in detailed 4K, and share the results with Bluetooth and Wi-Fi connectivity.